DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandits.md

 ### Regret Analysis of Thompson Sampling in Contextual Bandits

 With similar assumptions to LinUCB, contextual Thompson Sampling attains comparable $\(O(\sqrt{T})\)$ -type regret bounds, often with good empirical results due to its Bayesian “probability matching” mechanism.

+# Conclusion

+The **multi-armed bandit (MAB)** problem encapsulates a fundamental tension inherent to sequential decision-making under uncertainty: the **exploration–exploitation trade-off**.
+Despite its conceptual simplicity—consisting solely of a set of actions with unknown reward distributions—the MAB framework reveals rich theoretical structures and remains deeply relevant across a wide array of real-world applications.

+This chapter began with a formalization of the stochastic bandit setting, introducing key constructs such as **action-value functions**, **sample-average estimation**, and the **non-associativity property**, which distinguishes MABs from general Markov Decision Processes (MDPs) by eliminating the influence of state transitions.
+The core objective was established as the maximization of cumulative reward, equivalently viewed through the lens of **regret minimization**.

+To this end, various algorithmic strategies were introduced for estimating action values and managing the trade-off between exploration and exploitation:

+- **Sample-average and incremental update rules** form the foundation for value estimation in stationary environments, while **constant step-size updates** extend applicability to nonstationary settings through exponential weighting of recent observations.

+- The notion of **regret**, both instantaneous and cumulative, provides a principled metric for evaluating the performance of bandit algorithms.
+Analytical decompositions reveal that total regret depends critically on the **gap** between suboptimal and optimal actions and the frequency with which suboptimal actions are selected.

+- Baseline strategies such as **ε-greedy** and **optimistic initial values** offer intuitive approaches to exploration, though ε-greedy with a constant exploration rate incurs linear regret.
+Improvements can be achieved through **decaying exploration schedules** or more principled algorithms.

+- **Upper Confidence Bound (UCB)** methods exemplify the "optimism in the face of uncertainty" paradigm by using high-probability confidence intervals to balance learning and exploitation.
+These methods offer **logarithmic regret bounds**, matching the **Lai–Robbins lower bound** for stochastic settings.

+- **Thompson Sampling**, rooted in Bayesian inference and probability matching, introduces a powerful and flexible framework for balancing exploration and exploitation.
+It often performs competitively with UCB both in theory and practice, and generalizes well across reward models.

+- Extensions to the **contextual bandit setting** further elevate the practical relevance of MABs.
+By incorporating side information or features, algorithms such as **LinUCB** and **contextual Thompson Sampling** dynamically adapt action choices based on observed context, effectively learning context-to-action policies with provably sublinear regret.

+In summary, the MAB framework offers a minimal yet powerful model that lies at the heart of many online learning and reinforcement learning scenarios.
+The theoretical underpinnings, from regret analysis to optimal exploration policies, provide valuable tools for designing adaptive systems.
+Simultaneously, the algorithmic developments discussed herein continue to form the basis of modern intelligent agents operating in uncertain, real-time environments.

 # References